adoptium/STF/stf.core/docs/STF-GettingStarted.md

-On completion of these instructions you'll have an Eclipse installation with a workspace that contains the source code for STF itself and the AdoptOpenJDK tests which use it.
+On completion of these instructions you'll have an Eclipse installation with a workspace that contains the source code for STF itself and the adoptium tests which use it.
 These tests will be runnable from the command prompt and should pass.

 Eclipse is used a development tool to make the development/debugging of test automation quicker and easier, with local compile time checking, and tests which can execute